It’s that time of year again; that annual ritual of critical self-reflection.

 Additionally, the actual ‘Age of Enlightenment’ occurred between late 17th – late 19th centuries and consisted of great advances in politics, philosophy, science, communications and latterly, Romanticism.
 Anyone feeling a spot of historical déjà vu?

 From the age of seven I began to understand the world around me, the person I could be and the things that could be achieved.
 I may have been born in the 1980s, but my ‘Age of Discovery’ took place during the 1990s.
 Royal Britannia was ruling the waves once again – so to speak – and I was embarking on a journey of self exploration and development.

-Over the next few weeks I will publish a series of nostalgic musings reflecting on the cultural, political, technological and creative influences of #MyGeneration.
+Over the next few weeks and months, I will publish a series of nostalgic musings reflecting on the cultural, political, technological and creative influences of #MyGeneration.
 I may even attempt to predict what the next ‘age’ will have in store.

 If you don’t want to miss out, why not sign up for my mailing list >> here!

 Copyright 2017, All Rights Reserved.
 Unless otherwise stated.